gabetucker2/gostack/README.md

  * ...replace maps and arrays, removing the need for pesky index-key-value fetching or translating data between maps and arrays, all the while supporting smooth conversion between stacks and your existing maps and arrays
  * ...offer the minimum functions needed for unlimited flexibility, allowing the user to seamlessly write what would previously have been a verbose monstrosity of 4 nested for-loops in a single line
  * ...allow the user to get and set based on reference or object with ease, preventing the user from having to worry about convoluted pointer/address management
- * ..., even when our built-in functions aren't enough, allow the user to effortlessly implement their own lambda functions to create sorting mechanisms of their own design
+ * ..., even when our built-in functions aren't enough, allow the user to effortlessly implement their own lambda functions to create novel stack mechanisms of their own design

  Is ***gostack*** really more efficient than ***classical go***?
 To put this to the test, we created a race for the two; they each have to complete 3 data management tasks as quickly and efficiently as possible.
 Whereas ***classical go*** took 45 lines to make it to the finish, ***gostack*** took roughly one fifth the amount of lines (merely 10)—[see for yourself!](/tutorials/race.md)